 Old World Charm

-Lisbon is a pleasant surprise for the first time visitor.
-The laid-back Portuguese capital knows how to blend its ancient treasures, sunny climate, and new world vitality into a vibrant, cosmopolitan city that fascinates all who visit.
+Lisbon is a pleasant surprise for first-time visitors.
+The laid-back Portuguese capital knows how to blend its ancient treasures, sunny climate, and new-world vitality into a vibrant, cosmopolitan city that fascinates all who visit.

 But perhaps the most remarkable aspect about this effortless, nonchalant city is its untamed old-world charm, which comes in the shape of tangled narrow streets, crumbling pastel facades, and a small-town air that’s easy to fall in love with.